banrovegrie/old-site/README.md

 }
 ```

-# Calculating pre-xors in a Tree (DSU application)
+# Calculating prexors in a Tree as a DSU application

 Created: Apr 09, 2020 10:54 PM